KacperPiotrGadula/github_action/communication_for_applications/README.md

-# 📢 Communication for Applications Script
+# 📢 Communication for Applications

 ---